Est. Reading Time: 1 Minute

-Before you think I am now about to suggest dumpster diving as an option, let me tell you there are other ways to access used items without sacrificing your dignity.
+Before you think I’m now about to suggest dumpster diving as an option, there are other ways to access used items without sacrificing your dignity.

 Est. Reading Time: 3 Minutes

 So how do you manage to buy anything when everything costs so much?
 One idea is to buy things that aren’t new.
-Part of the benefit of buying used goods is that, with the exception of certain items like antiques, most used consumer items don’t appreciate in value.
+One benefit of buying used goods is that, with the exception of certain items like antiques, most used consumer items don’t appreciate in value.
 In fact, some items (like vehicles) depreciate in value significantly.
-This means that the purchase price of a used item at any given time may closely match your level of purchasing power.
-Another benefit is that you are keeping unwanted used goods out of landfills.
+This means the purchase price of a used item at any given time may closely match your level of purchasing power.
+Another benefit is keeping unwanted used goods out of landfills.

 Always buy used vehicles

 Vehicles are often our 2nd most expensive purchase after our homes.
-Many of the clients I work with tell me that when they were considering the cost of the new vehicle they wanted, they didn’t consider the sales price very carefully.
+Many clients I work with tell me that when they were considering the cost of the new vehicle they wanted, they didn’t consider the sales price very carefully.
 Nor did they consider the fact that new car values almost immediately depreciate after purchase.
 What was more important to them was whether they could afford the monthly loan payments.
-The problem with this way of doing business is that you are not considering whether the price of the vehicle is the price that you want to pay.
-Nor are you considering the loan interest rate and how that will affect the total interest you will pay over the life of the loan.
+The problem with this way of doing business is that you aren’t considering whether the price of the vehicle is the price you want to pay.
+Nor are you considering the loan interest rate and how that will affect the total interest you’ll pay over the life of the loan.

 Let’s try an example

 Consider two people shopping for cars, we’ll call them Linda and Tom.
 They are shopping at the same dealership.
 Linda picks a used vehicle of 2 years and 40,000 miles while Tom wants a brand-new vehicle.
-Linda has done her research ahead of time and is happy with the sticker price for the vehicle she has chosen.
-Tom on the other hand only glances at the sticker price for the new car he wants and tells the salesman that he can only afford a maximum monthly loan payment of $450.
+Linda has done her research and is happy with the sticker price for the vehicle she has chosen.
+Tom only glances at the sticker price for the new car he wants and tells the salesman that he can only afford a maximum monthly loan payment of $450.
 Tom and Linda both have 640 credit scores.

 Here are the numbers for the 2 cars they are thinking about buying: